git-sou/Recommender_Systems/README.md

 ### Simple recommenders
 As described in the previous section, simple recommenders are basic systems that recommends the top items based on a certain metric or score.
-The following are the steps involved:
-- Decide on the metric or score to rate movies on.
-- Calculate the score for every movie.
-- Sort the movies based on the score and output the top results.

-#### Metric
 One of the most basic metrics you can think of is the rating.
 However, using this metric has a few caveats.
 For one, it doesn't take into consideration the popularity of a movie.

 It is necessary that you come up with a weighted rating (WR) that takes into account the average rating and the number of votes it has garnered.
 Mathematically, it is represented as follows: